GeanoFee/geanos-coin-manager/README.md

 ## 🔧 Settings

-- **Electrum (EP) berücksichtigen?**: If enabled, Electrum will be used in the auto-conversion.
+- **Use Electrum (EP)?**: If enabled, Electrum will be used in the auto-conversion.
 If disabled, Electrum is ignored/skipped.

 ## 🚀 Installation

 - **Manifest URL**: `https://github.com/GeanoFee/geanos-coin-manager/releases/latest/download/module.json`